 After the Great Storm of 1987, one of their first jobs was to restore the complete set of original Victorian glasshouses to full working order.
 It's incredibly rare to have this range of glasshouses in operation.
 But their survival depends on constant support in the fight against the elements.

 We launched our first fundraising appeal in 2014 to begin a refurbishment programme of all our glasshouses.
 We are indebted to those who have already contributed to this appeal and enabled us to restore the Tropical and Temperate and the Display houses in the Walled Garden.
+In the Spring of 2016 we launched an appeal to restore Glasshouse 24 & 25 - the Fig House, Nectarine and Late Vinery in the orchard.

 If you are interested in volunteering at West Dean, please detail your experiences and skills in a note to: email@example.com